Dual moguls isn’t a new event — just new to the Winter Olympics.

 Who’s in and who’s out?

-Four-time Olympian Ashley Caldwell hasn’t competed since the 2023 World Championships but hasn’t officially retired, leaving her status for the upcoming season uncertain.
-Caldwell finished fourth in women’s aerials at the last Winter Olympics and helped the U.S. capture gold in the mixed team event.
+Four-time Olympian Ashley Caldwell, who hasn’t competed since the 2023 World Championships, gave birth to her first child in July but decided that the logistics of Olympic qualifying weren't feasible.
+Caldwell finished 4th in women’s aerials at the last Winter Games and helped the U.S. capture gold in the mixed team event.
 In 2017, she became the first woman to land a quadruple-twisting triple flip known as “The Daddy.”

 Another U.S. woman, 2022 bronze medalist Megan Nick, also has not competed since the end of the 2022-23 season.